lukegor/PriceNegotiationApp/README.md

 <br>

 ## Project Description
-This application is a backend service built using ASP.NET Core Web API, designed exclusively as an API-only service.
+<b>PriceNegotiationApp</b> is a backend project built using ASP.NET Core Web API.
+The application also utilizes Entity Framework and xUnit.
+It is designed exclusively as an API-only service.
 It enables customers to negotiate prices with online store staff, offering data management through CRUD operations.
-Up to 3 proposal retries are allowed.
+Up to 3 proposal retries are allowed within the negotiation process.
 If a proposal is more than double the base price, it's auto-rejected.

 Customers may register, log in, request data about products, open up price negotiation regarding a product, propose a price for 3 times.
 Shop staff may add products, view negotiations, accept or deny the proposed price.
 Administrator is privileged to manage data, inluding user data.